sayedhfatimi/the-contemplative-path-posts/2025-09-19-investing-vs-trading-two-paths-through-the-market/post.md

 ## The Centrality of the Range

-Across all horizons, one truth endures: most of the market’s life is spent in ranges.
+Across all horizons, one truth endures: most of the market's life is spent in ranges.

 - **Expansions** are brief, dramatic crescendos.